-CSRs are generally available to consumers with expected household incomes 100%-250% of the Federal Poverty Level (FPL) who select a silver plan.
+Income-based CSRs are generally available to consumers with expected household incomes 100%-250% of the Federal Poverty Level (FPL) who are eligible for premium tax credits, and who select a silver plan.
 The CSR plan variation AVs are higher than standard silver plan AVs because CSR plan variations have reduced copayments, coinsurance values, deductibles, or maximum out of pocket limits.
 The 73% AV silver plan variation is available to consumers who are eligible for advance payments of the premium tax credit (APTC) and have a household income greater than 200% FPL and less than or equal to 250% FPL.
 The 87% AV silver plan variation is available to APTC-eligible consumers with a household income greater than 150% FPL and less than or equal to 200% FPL.
 The 94% AV silver plan variation is available to APTC-eligible consumers with a household income greater than or equal to 100% and less than or equal to 150% FPL.
 More details are available at 45 CFR 155.305, 155.350, 156.135, and 156.420.